lupyuen/lupyuen.github.io/src/quickjs.md

 Then we combined everything above into our [__QuickJS Build Script__](https://github.com/lupyuen/quickjs-nuttx/blob/master/nuttx/build.sh).

+Everything builds OK without changing any code in QuickJS!
+Though we [__stubbed out some functions__](TODO) because NuttX works a little differently.

-(Later we'll merge this into the NuttX Makefiles)
+(Later we'll merge our Build Script into the NuttX Makefiles)

 _repl.c and qjscalc.c are missing?_